malenehj/MLOps_g22_2024/reports/README.md

 >
 > Answer:

-For our project, we developed docker images for training and deployment. (xxx ... xxx ... xxx FINISH FILLING IN HERE xxx ... xxx ... xxx)
+For our project, we developed docker images for training and deployment.
 Our docker files are stored on our GitHub repository, in the folder "dockerfiles": https://github.com/malenehj/MLOps_g22_2024/tree/master/dockerfiles.

-Our docker images are stored on the cloud, in our Container Registry.
+Our locally built docker images are stored on the cloud, in our Container Registry.
+We also set up triggers that built docker images automatically using Cloud Build when new code was pushed to the project GitHub repository.

+To build our model for deployment, one can use the code:
+`docker build -f dockerfiles/predict_model.dockerfile . -t emotiondetection:latest`

+The built image can be run with the code:
+`docker run -p 8000:8000 -e PORT=8000 emotiondetection:latest`

+This deploys the app to localhost, port 8000.

 ### Question 16